CycloneDX/guides/ML-BOM/en/0x23-Design-Model-Card-Quantitative-Analysis.md

 ![](images/ml-anatomy-model-card-quant-analysis.svg)

-This section will feature guidance on filling out information in the Cyclone model card's `quantitativeAnalysis` object and its subcomponents including:
+This section will feature guidance on filling out information in the Cyclone model card's `quantitativeAnalysis` object and its subcomponents, including:

 * [Metrics](#metrics)
   * [Performance metrics](#performance-metrics)